-Chris earned his B.S. in human movement from Boston University in 1990 and his M.Ed. in education from Boston University in 1991.
+Doyle earned his B.S. in human movement from Boston University in 1990 and his M.Ed. in education from Boston University in 1991.

 Doyle was born June 30, 1968.
-Chris is from Quincy, Mass., and attended Boston College High School.
+Chris is from Quincy, Massachusetts, and attended Boston College High School.
 He was inducted into the Boston College High School Hall of Fame in November, 2004.
 Chris and his wife, Tia, have three sons, Declan, Donovan and Dillon.

 Strength and Conditioning Mission Statement

 The University of Iowa Football Program is committed to providing the ultimate training experience for each student-athlete.
 Our focus is to build the total athlete while reducing the risk of injury through individual evaluation and program design.
 Developing strong relationships with each athlete is a fundamental building block essential to the success of Iowa Football.